joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets the status of a [GitHub Enterprise Importer (GEI) migration](https://docs.github.com/en/enterprise-cloud@latest/migrations/using-github-enterprise-importer/migrating-organizations-with-github-enterprise-importer/migrating-organizations-from-githubcom-to-github-enterprise-cloud?tool=api#step-3-check-the-status-of-your-migration).

+### get-issue-type-of-issue.sh

+Gets the issue type of an issue.
+See: [Community Discussions Post](https://github.com/orgs/community/discussions/139933)

 ### get-label-usage-in-repository.sh

 Gets the usage of a label in a repository.
 Returns data in table format.